 - He then asks us to visit a web site and download software.
 What he wanted us to download is software from alpemix.com in order to gain remote control access to our computer.
 If you do an internet search of alpemix you will see that this is remote control software and it has been used in phone scams for many years.
 I do not know the history of alpemix so I cannot say at this time if it is a software of good intent that is just unfortunately the software of choice of scammers or not.
 Either way, the scam goes like this: you download the alpemix software, the caller remotes into your machine and releases malware or viruses, your computer then shows you have malware or viruses, the caller then says that for a fee he will repair your computer.

-- We kept this caller on the phone so long pretending to be inept computer users who could not reach the alpemix.com site, that the caller finally gave up on us and hung up.
+- We kept this caller on the phone so long pretending to be inept computer users who could not reach the alpemix.com site, that the caller finally gave up, said something so disgusting that it cannot be repeated and hung up on us.

 If you think you have people in your home who would believe a caller like this, sit down and go through this scenario with them.
 Encourage them to immediately disconnect the call.
 Not engaging with the caller is the most successful strategy and then use features on your phone to block the call so hopefully you will not receive another call from the same people (many phones have call blocking features now and this is a perfect opportunity to take advantage of them).

 Avoid engaging or arguing with the caller.
 This will in no way change the trajectory of their behavior.
+Make no mistake, you are dealing with a criminal over the phone.
 We can only hope that they will suddenly take up a sweet hobby like knitting or cliff diving and be so preoccupied by it that they forget to show up for work at their job which is obviously a company called something like “Phone Scam Surplus Manufacturers of the Free World Organization”.
 Just hang up the phone and go on your merry way:)